bonizario/let-me-ask/README.md

 ### Main Features

-- **Live Audio Recording:** Users can record audio directly from their browser and upload it for processing.
+- **Record & Upload Audio:** Capture audio in the browser and upload it.
-- **Automatic Transcription:** Uploaded audio is transcribed to text using the Google Gemini API.
+- **Transcription:** Audio is transcribed using the Gemini API.
-- **Semantic Search with Embeddings:** Transcriptions are converted into vector embeddings and stored in a PostgreSQL database with vector support.
+- **Semantic Search:** Embeddings are generated from transcripts and stored in PostgreSQL for vector search.
-- **AI-Powered Q&A:** Users can ask questions about the recorded content.
-The system retrieves relevant audio chunks using vector similarity and generates answers using Gemini.
+- **Ask Questions:** Get AI-generated answers based on your audio.
-- **Room-Based Organization:** Users can create rooms to organize different sessions or topics, each with its own set of audio and questions.
+- **Rooms:** Organize sessions by room.
-- **Real-Time Frontend:** The React-based frontend provides a seamless experience for recording, uploading, and interacting with AI-generated answers.
+- **Modern Frontend:** Fast and interactive React UI.

 ## 🚀 Technologies